 - advertising texts

 The translation process does not end with the translation of the last sentence of the text.
 It is also necessary to ensure that the final product is consistent, accurate and linguistically correct.
-Only the second reading makes it possible to detect minor errors that otherwise could have been left unnoticed.

 In order to be certain that the translation is a perfect reflection of the source text, it is justified to subject it to an additional revision procedure.
 Within this service, the completed translation is handed over to a second translator for revision.
 The translation is then analysed sentence by sentence, by comparing the source text with the target text.
 Revision is aimed at identifying areas which could be unclear to the client or sentences which might have a different meaning in the target text.
 If there are any uncertainties, the second translator consults the author of the translation.
 The service also includes checks to see if the specialised terminology has been used correctly and consistently throughout the text.